Reviewed by Dr Jonah Mink, April 21'

 Unfortunately, some urine infection medications can have side effects.
 As with many antibiotics, common unwanted side effects include nausea, vomiting and diarrhoea.
 However, these side effects are usually short-lived, and most people will not experience any problems when taking a new medication prescribed by the doctor.

 If you notice the symptoms of a UTI early, you may be able to fight the infection naturally without taking antibiotics.
 Drinking plenty of water can help to flush bacteria out of the bladder before an infection can worsen.
 It is also important to rest as much as possible to strengthen the body’s natural defences.
-Taking simple painkillers like paracetamol can reduce discomfort or fever, and using a hot water bottle or heat pad can relieve any abdominal pain.
+Taking simple painkillers like paracetamol can reduce discomfort or fever, and using a hot water bottle or heat pad can relieve abdominal pain.

 If symptoms persist or worsen despite these simple steps, you may need a course of antibiotics to treat the infection.

 Some UTIs will require a course of antibiotics before symptoms clear up.
-If a UTI is indicated based on your symptoms and the analysis of your urine dipstick in the Velieve test kit, a medical professional will provide a prescription for antibiotics.
+If treatment is indicated based on your symptoms and the analysis of your urine dipstick in the Velieve test kit, a medical professional can provide a prescription for antibiotics.